All Products

 done

-The default memory of Spark Thrift Server is not suitable for testing a large dataset.
-If a Spark SQL job fails to be submitted during testing, Spark Thrift Server may be out of memory.
-To address this issue, you can set the spark_thrift_daemon_memory parameter to a larger value for the Spark service and restart Spark Thrift Server.
-Perform the following steps:
+The default Spark Thrift Server memory is too small for large datasets.
+When a Spark SQL job fails to submit, Spark Thrift Server is likely out of memory.
+Increase the spark_thrift_daemon_memory parameter and restart Spark Thrift Server.

 1. Log on to the EMR console.
 In the left-side navigation pane, click EMR on ECS.

-2. In the top navigation bar, select the region in which your cluster resides and select a resource group.
+2. In the top navigation bar, select the region and resource group of your cluster.

-4. On the Services tab, find the Spark service and click Configure.
+4. On the Services tab, find Spark and click Configure.

 1. In the search box, enter spark_thrift_daemon_memory.